ve7gel/MeteoBridgeAuth/README.md

 The MeteoBridge nodeserver keeps track of the version number and when a profile rebuild is necessary.
 The profile/version.txt will contain the MeteoBridge profile_version which is updated in server.json when the profile should be rebuilt.

 # Release Notes
--1.0.2 17/02/2020
+- 1.0.3 17/01/2020
+   - made some corrections to README.md
+   - fixed pressure trend display for "us" units
+   - added 24 hour rainfall data
+- 1.0.2 17/01/2020
-   -add missing conversion to "us" units for evapotranspiration -add missing monthly rainfall data
+   - add missing conversion to "us" units for evapotranspiration
+   - add missing monthly rainfall data
-- 1.0.1 17/02/2020
+- 1.0.1 17/01/2020
-    -remove custom parameter for username, it is hard coded as

-"meteobridge" in the MeteoBridge.
+    - remove custom parameter for username, it is hard coded as "meteobridge" in the MeteoBridge.
-    -fixed missing driver update for monthly rainfall -added yearly rainfall accumulation
+    - fixed missing driver update for monthly rainfall
+    - added yearly rainfall accumulation
 - 1.0.0 16/01/2020
    - Initial alpha release